What is Green Curry?

 I love serving this Green Curry Chicken with Riceberry.
 In addition to being loaded with nutrients and fiber, Riceberry has a purplish hue that makes for a stunning contrast to the green curry.
 You can read more about the benefits of Riceberry here.

-If you're planning to do a whole Thai Feast, try serving this with some Larb Mu (Ground Pork Salad), Chicken Satay, and Green Papaya Salad.
+If you're planning to do a whole Thai Feast, try serving this with some Larb Mu (Ground Pork Salad), Crying Tiger Beef, and Green Papaya Salad.
 I also love this paired with a piquant yet refreshing smashed cucumber salad.

 - 1 tablespoon vegetable oil